CoAxLab/LabHacks-1/labhacks.md

 Use it for writing experimental code, scanner code, bash scripts and so on.
 (Hint: Run scripts from atom with package "script")

 * Use [jupyter notebooks](http://jupyter.readthedocs.io/en/latest/index.html) for development and for analysis pipelines.
+Install [Kyle Dunovan's](https://github.com/dunovank) [jupyter themes](https://github.com/dunovank/jupyter-themes) to make your notebooks pretty and work faster.

 * Make an "autopilot" script for your analyses, so that figures (and even posters if you are feeling ambitious) are updated in real time while the data is collected.
 Write a [cron job](http://www.adminschoice.com/crontab-quick-reference) to execute an autopilot.py script that updates imaging and behavioral analyses and then sends an email with your figures automatically.
 You can find some autpilot examples [here](https://github.com/pbeukema/rsaRemap/blob/master/modmap_autopilot.py).